What is a Notaire in France?

 Also know that if the notaire does not speak your language, they can provide you with an interpreter, or you can of course find one yourself.

-How Much Are Notaire Fees in France?
+How Much Are French Notaire Fees?

 Notaires work for a fixed fee; they don’t charge by the hour.
-However, the fixed fee is based on the property’s sale price and location.
+However, the fixed fee is based on the property’s purchase price and location.
 The notaire’s fee is approximately 7% of the property price, this changes fractionally depending on area, price range, whether you have a mortgage and several other factors.
 There’s a calculator on the notaires.fr website that will help you figure out the notaire’s fee, along with other purchase costs.
 Please note – the notaire’s fee is predominantly made up of taxes (equivalent of stamp duty etc), they take close to 1% themselves.

 Whether you opt to use one notaire or two during the buying process, the fee will remain the same.
 If two notaires are used, they’ll split the standard notaire fee.

 If you opt to bring on a second notaire, know that it could make the buying process longer than if there is just one notaire, and it’s possible that each notaire will have their own way of doing things, which could cause complications.
+The option of using a single notaire or multiple notaires involves considering the potential complexities, legal obligations, and fees.

 Also know that notaires are self-employed.
 Instead of going to, say, a government building to hire a notaire, you’ll find one who has set up their own business and office.
 This makes it possible for the notaire to run a public service that doesn’t cost the government much (if anything).
 The state, however, fixes the rate of the service, as explained above.